vassalloandrea/express-template/README.md

-# ExpressJS API template
+# ExpressJS GraphQL API template

-This is the template that I usually use to create a new ExpressJS API project.
+This is the template that I usually use to create a new ExpressJS GraphQL API project.
-Feel free to contribute opening issue and/or making PRs :heart:
+Feel free to contribute opening issue and/or making PRs ❤️

-I added both the GraphQL and REST paradigms.

 ## Main technologies